-Staffed by a Shelter Manager, an Assistant Manager, and more than 20 regular volunteers, Abby's House's overnight shelter provides women, with and without children, with safe shelter and focuses on helping her put together a plan to address her immediate needs.
-We assist her in finding and securing long-term, stable housing either in Abby's House supportive housing or elsewhere, or help her to access residential programs, like inpatient substance abuse treatment programs, when further stabilization is required in transitioning towards permanent housing.
+Staffed by an Associate Director of Shelter Operations, a dedicated Shelter Advocate, and overnight staff, Abby's House's overnight shelter provides women, with and without children, with safe shelter.
+Operations are also supported by a team of regular volunteers.
+Intensive case management is provided by the Shelter Advocate which focuses on helping guests build a plan to address their immediate needs.
+We assist them in finding and securing long-term, stable housing-either in Abby's House supportive housing or elsewhere; this may include helping them to access residential programs, such as inpatient substance abuse treatment programs, when further stabilization is required in transitioning towards permanent housing.

-Abby's House will renovate the shelter building located at 21-23 Crown Street, Worcester in July 2023.
-The renovation will improve the structural integrity of the building, make it fully accessible and expand the shelter from a congregate setting with 5 rooms and 9 beds to a non-congregate shelter with 13 rooms and 18 beds.
-Increased living spaces, dedicated staff office and two apartments will enhance the capacity to meet the needs of women experiencing homelessness.
+Abby's House is currently undergoing renovation of the shelter building located at 21-23 Crown Street in Worcester; this began in July of 2023.
+The renovation will improve the structural integrity of the building, making it fully accessible and will expand the shelter from a congregate setting with five rooms and 9 beds to a non-congregate shelter with 13 rooms and 18 beds.
+Increased living spaces, a dedicated staff office, and two apartments will enhance the capacity to meet the needs of the community that we serve.